sagemath/trac_to_gh/Issue 8041.md

 # Issue 8041: docstring for XGCD has Sphinx errors "Unknown control sequence '\*'" in sage-4.3.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8041

 Original creator: was